 Q & AWhat was your journey as a writer?

-Like many authors, I wrote the first few chapters of a handful of novels before I found a story that really cried out, “You must finish me!”
+Like many authors, I wrote the first few chapters of a handful of novels before I found a story that really cried out, “Finish me!”
 At that point, I began doing writer-ly activities like participating in critique groups, reading books about writing, attending writing conferences, and, eventually, querying my first completed manuscript to agents and editors.
-I received many requests for full manuscripts, but no one felt the work was quite right for them.
+I received many requests for full manuscripts, but no one felt Rippler was quite right for them.

 All of those activities (when combined with liberal amounts of writing) were valuable.
 However, the most valuable were the rejection letters.
-I’ll always be grateful to the agents (and one editor) who took precious time I’m sure they didn’t really have to tell me where my writing could be improved.
-Seriously, that was like having little nuggets of gold, the odd ruby or diamond, slipped to me via email.
+I’ll always be grateful to the agents (and one editor) who took time I’m sure they didn’t really have to tell me where my writing could be improved.
+It was like having little nuggets of gold slipped to me via email.
 I’m not saying the rejections made me smile at the time, but the advice was phenomenal.
-And free.
-Wow.

 I chose to self-publish my first novel, feeling pretty certain I could find readers for my tale of a girl who turns invisible.
-I don’t at all mind managing a business (which is what being a successful author amounts to nowadays) and I certainly prefer this “business” over the other two I built from scratch!
+I don’t mind managing a business (which is what being a successful author amounts to nowadays).
 I don’t rule out the possibility of querying a manuscript again, some day.
-The occasional (frequent?) antagonism between the traditionally- and independently-published baffles me, honestly.
+The occasional antagonism between the traditionally- and independently-published baffles me, honestly.
 I think there are great reasons to go either route, and while it wouldn’t be the right decision for everyone, self-publishing has been a great choice for me.